Manual

 Download the Virtual Life Support Manual in PDF format.

-VLS requires hand tracking to be enabled.
-It does not support controllers.
-Hand tracking can be enabled on the Quest 2/Quest Pro.
-Go to the Settings application, select Device on the left side and then Hand and controllers.
+On the Meta Quest, go to the Settings application, select Device on the left side and then Hand and controllers.
 You can now enable hand tracking.
 More information can be found here.

 It is also possible to use some other object that you can compress, such as a firm cushion.
 The object should ideally have a height of at least 21 cm and compressing the object should require some force (as is the case with a human body).
 Accurate CPR measurements are only possible with a proper manikin (half or full body).
 Make sure the manikin or alternative object does not shift during the training.
+For a neat solution, check out this FAQ entry.

 Virtual Life Support: